 During the Nazi rise, he found academic positions for German scientists in the States.
 A marksman from his early days in the midwest, Veblen also took the lead in improving ballistics calculations for the military during the world wars.
 During World War II, he oversaw development of the pioneering ENIAC computer, and did much to encourage subsequent development of early computers by John von Neumann at the Institute.

 A "woodchopping" professor who loved the woods, Veblen led the effort to acquire 600 acres of land for the Institute, laying the groundwork for the land's preservation decades later as the Institute Woods.
-On the other side of town, he and his wife Elizabeth acquired 95 acres of forest and farm field along the Princeton Ridge, which they later donated to Mercer County to form Herrontown Woods--Princeton's first nature preserve.
+On the other side of town, he and his wife Elizabeth acquired 95 acres of forest and farm field along the Princeton Ridge, which they later donated to Mercer County to form Herrontown Woods--Princeton's and Mercer County's first nature preserve.

 Veblen was the nephew of Thorstein Veblen, the famous economist and sociologist who wrote The Theory of the Leisure Class and coined the phrase "conspicuous consumption."